orcestra-campaign/hamp101/docs/source/index.rst

 ..
-GoodSciProjTemplate documentation master file, based off sphinx-quickstart.
+HAMP101 documentation master file, based off sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to GoodSciProjTemplate's Documentation!
+Welcome to HAMP101's Documentation!
 ===============================================

 .. note::